ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 for system configuration.

 - **mountpoint**:
-is a key that represents the mount point.
+is a key that represents the mountpoint.
 Its value is the location where the backend is mounted.
-If a mount point has an entry for both the user and the system hierarchy, it is called **cascading mount point**.
-A cascading mount point differs from two separate mount points because internally only one backend is created.
-In the example, the mount point `/fstab` means that the backend handles both `user/fstab` and `system/fstab`.
-If the mount point is `/`, the backend will be mounted to all namespaces except `spec`, including both `user` and `system`.
+If a mountpoint has an entry for both the user and the system hierarchy, it is called **cascading mountpoint**.
+A cascading mountpoint differs from two separate mount points because internally only one backend is created.
+In the example, the mountpoint `/fstab` means that the backend handles both `user/fstab` and `system/fstab`.
+If the mountpoint is `/`, the backend will be mounted to all namespaces except `spec`, including both `user` and `system`.